 Since the time of the AGM, the Board of Directors has consisted of five members.
 The CEO is not a member of the Board.
-Of the company's five Board members, four are independent in relation to the company's major shareholders.
-A description of the Board members' and the CEO's shareholdings and other assignments is provided on page 68.
+Of the company's five Board members, all are independent in relation to the company's management and the major shareholders.
+A description of the Board members' and the CEO's shareholdings and other assignments is provided on page 61-62.